yoonalimsuwan/SUPER-DNS-ONE/README.md

 weapons, military vehicles, or any form of armed conflict.
 The author disclaims all liability for any such misuse.

+### AI Integration – Toward O(1) Complexity

+Because SUPER DNS ONE is written entirely in PyTorch and every operation—the SOC kernel, SSC filter, RG smoothing, Itô forcing, and the Riemann solvers—is **fully differentiable**, the solver can be directly embedded in a deep-learning workflow.
+This opens the door to training AI surrogate models that reproduce the physics of the DNS at a tiny fraction of the cost.

+**How the training works**

+1. **Generate training data** – Run the SOC‑controlled DNS on a variety of initial conditions, Mach numbers, and Reynolds numbers.
+At each time step (or every few steps), store the flow fields together with the SOC stress and the SSC contraction signal.
+2. **Build a neural surrogate** – Train a 3D convolutional or SE(3)‑equivariant graph network to predict the next time step *directly* from the current fields, bypassing the iterative solution of the Navier–Stokes equations.
+3. **Physics‑informed loss** – Because the solver is differentiable, the surrogate can also be trained using a **physics‑informed loss** that evaluates the residual of the compressible Navier–Stokes equations, guaranteeing that the predicted fields respect conservation laws.
+4. **Inference** – Once trained, the neural network predicts one time step (or even a full turbulent trajectory) in a **single forward pass**, independently of the grid size.
+The computational cost becomes **O(1)** with respect to the number of degrees of freedom, enabling real‑time medical flow visualisation, rapid weather ensemble forecasts, and interactive aerodynamic design.

+The differentiability of SUPER DNS ONE ensures that gradients can flow seamlessly from the physics loss into the surrogate network, creating a self‑improving loop that continuously narrows the gap between classical DNS and AI‑driven prediction.

 ---

 Citing SUPER DNS ONE